siyinghan/Notes/Web Design for Everybody (Coursera Specialization)/01 Introduction to HTML5/2-5 Images.md

 <img src='https://github.com/siyinghan/Notes/raw/master/Web%20Design%20for%20Everybody%20(Coursera%20Specialization)/01%20Introduction%20to%20HTML5/Image/120.png' alt='120' width='150px'/>

-By adding in these aria labels, you're basically giving screen readers the ability to tell somebody where this link is going to go, to read a label.
+By adding in the `aria-label`, you're basically giving screen readers the ability to tell somebody where this link is going to go, to read a label.
 This is a huge in terms of accessibility:

 ```html
 <!DOCTYPE html>